issue 19: Balance

 some artfully rendered cautionary tales about the mono monster of our human making that creates destructive mono crops, mono cultures, mono media + so many other monopolies that run it all and what effect this mono mindset has on the balance of our world.

-and you may also discover the little Easter Egg tucked into the fold that holds special relevance to our GW community.
+and perhaps you will also discover a little Easter Egg tucked into the fold that holds special relevance to our GW community.

-By the end of this exploration, we may be reframing our notions of "bad guys” and "good guys” altogether.
+By the end of this exploration, we may be re-framing our notions of "bad guys” and "good guys” altogether.
 We may be more willing to explore diverse perspectives and diversify what we consume as food and information.
 We may be better able to appreciate the subtle nuances and complex dynamics within all things.
-We may be more inclined to value what has worked well over time while being more adventurous about trying new things...
+We may question more our own habituated prejudices and biases and we may be more inclined to revive that good ol’ fashioned skill of critical thinking...
 This is the hope and invitation.
-God knows the widening gaps of divisiveness and polarity have not served us well!
+God knows we could use more balance in such a polarized world!

 In Truth, Beauty and Goodness,